fearocanity/ebtrfio-bot/README.md

+# WE DID IT!!!!!!!!!
+> Then when do we do now?...🥲

 # Every Bocchi the Rock Frame in Order
 This is where we run our Bots

+> [!NOTE]
-> **Note**: Don't fork this repository, because it is bloated.
+> Don't fork this repository, because it is bloated.
 Instead, use our Template Repository

 # Table of Contents
 - [Tutorial](#tutorial)